 RE is compulsory for all students at Key Stage 3.

 Places of worship: Students visit a range of places of worship, to ensure they have deeper understanding of the meanings each place of worship holds for each religion.

-Students cover more moral issues such as Human rights, Prejudice and discrimination, Charities and study these from a number of different perspectives, including secular views.
+Students cover moral and ethical issues from a number of different perspectives, including religious and secular views.